hassanShakur/js-structs/README.md

      [Sample code](./07-Tree-Traversal/Depth-First-Search/inOrder.js)

 BFS and DFS have almost similar time complexity.
 In terms of space, `BFS` needs more space with `broad` trees and `DFS` uses more space with `deep` trees.

+#### Binary Heaps

+Heaps are a special type of trees such that a parent must be greater than the children for `max heaps` and the reverse where the parent must be smaller than the child in `min heaps`.
+A heap is generated in a compact form that it is filled from left to right regardless ensuring the left parents are at their max number of children.
+`Binary heaps` are a special type of heaps that, well, are binary.
+Each parent has atmost 2 kids.
+Heaps are generally used in implementation of `priority queues` and in some `graph traversal algorithms`.
+Arranging the element in a heap inside an array, given an element is at index `n` in the array:

+- Left child position is at `2n + 1`.
+- Right child is at `left + 1`.
+- Given child is at index `n`, parent is at `Math.floor((n-1) / 2)` which is just the reverse of finding children.